 South African skipper Dudley Nourse did not enforce the follow on and his team were dismissed for 99 in their second innings, Chasing 336 to win, Australia got home by five wickets thanks to an unbeaten 151 from Neil Harvey.

 These are rare occurrences and, in most cases, the team with the big deficit on first innings will tend to lose, irrespective of whether the follow on is enforced.

-In summary, it’s not always a straightforward decision to enforce the follow on and, if it goes wrong, the captain in question will always appear foolish.
+In summary, it’s not always a straightforward decision whether enforcing the follow on is the right decision.
+If it goes wrong, the captain in question will always appear foolish.